Santa Barbara Harbor Boat Slip Information

 The Chandlery Yacht Sales will be happy to find the perfect Santa Barbara Harbor boat slip for your needs.
 We’ve helped hundreds of clients navigate the City of Santa Barbara slip transfer process with ease and efficiency.

-The map below shows many, but not all, the boat slips we have available in the Santa Barbara Harbor.
+The map below shows many, but not all, the harbor boat slips we have available in Santa Barbara.
 Just contact us to get information on all the Santa Barbara harbor boat slips currently available.

 Below the map we have answers to many harbor boat slips questions such as costs to transfer a slip, prices of slips, and if you can live aboard your boat in the Santa Barbara Harbor.

-Please know we are always happy to clarify or answer other questions too.
+Please know we are always happy to clarify or answer other questions about harbor boat slips too.

 Contact Us To Get Your Harbor Slip